smartuse/platform/backend/README.md

 ## SmartUse

 A land use mapping project focusing on the greater metropolitan area around Zurich, Switzerland (Metropolitankonferenz Zürich).
+For more information, visit [smartuse.ch](https://smartuse.ch)

 ## Usage